Spanish–Taíno War of San Juan–Borikén: Ponce de León's testimony

-The Crónicas de Indias (Spanish for "Chronicles of the Indies"), which narrate the Spanish perspective of Agüeybana II's reign and the conflict contain a number of contradictory accounts.
+The Crónicas de Indias (Spanish for "Chronicles of the Indies"), which narrates the Spanish perspective of Agüeybana II's reign and the conflict contains several contradictory accounts.
 These accounts reflected the political tendencies of those involved and in the case of Gonzalo Fernández de Oviedo y Valdés, included accounts directly relied by Ponce de León and other individuals that were directly in conflict with the cacique.
 According to this author, during the insurrection all of the caciques killed the Spanish that were found within their lands.
 Guarionex, working under orders from Agüeybana II, burned the village of Sotomayor while the High Chief executed the conquistador himself.
 Fernández claims that at over 3,000 Taínos were drafted and that at least 80 Spaniards were killed, with survivors fleeing towards Caparra and other northern settlements.
 Ponce de León then sent Miguel del Toro and 40 men to recover Sotomayor's body, which had been buried with little respect under orders of Agüeybana II.
 The Spanish reburied the corpse and, according to Fernández, declared war on the Taínos.
 Consequently, Ponce de León organized three units of 30 men and assigned them to Toro, Diego de Salazar and Luis de Almansa.

 The Spanish then led an incursion into the domain of Agüeybana II, being led by the colonial governor himself.
 Fernández does not specify if the High Chief was present in the battle or the classes of Taínos that were involved, but boasts that many were killed.
 Ponce de León then commanded his troops to return to Caparra and regroup.
 From there, the Spanish planned another incursion in the domain of Aimaco, one of Agüeybana II's subordinates, sending two captains in command of 50 men.
 However, the conquistador was confronted by cacique Mabodomoca and about 600 Taínos.
 According to Fernández, the Spanish led by Salazar won a battle held somewhere near modern-day Moca and San Sebastián, causing some 150 casualties on the native forces.
 In this battle, an unmanned cacique is said to have been killed in combat against two Spaniards, including a soldier named Juan de León.
 The following battles were carried out in the domain of Yahueca, where cacique Urayoán.
 It is here, that Fernández places the pivotal battle of the war, where Ponce de León led a group of 80 Spaniards in battle against more than 11,000 Taínos.
 According to the author, the tide if the conflict was not settled until a particular, yet unnamed, Taíno leader was killed in the crossfire, with all of the others losing their morale and retreating from combat.
 Fernández does not enter in more detail about the other battles held in the Puerto Rican mainland, only emphasizing the battle of Vieques after this point.